clboetticher/clboetticher.github.io/_pages/projects.md

 ### Computer Vision

 ### What's next
-I have two remaining courses in my program - Natural Language Processing (a deep dive to round out my work with the theoretical foundations) and Modeling for Supervised Learning (looking forward to reconnecting with R).
+I have two remaining courses in my program - Natural Language Processing (a deep dive to round out my work with the theoretical foundations) and Modeling for Supervised Learning (looking forward to reconnecting with R).<br>
 This summer, I will be working with a good friend/journalism professor from the University of Houston on Black Lives Matter protest coverage in social media and am also finishing up a long-running Outkast lyric analysis project.
 More on those soon...